ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     Program received signal SIGINT, Interrupt.
     0x0001f31e in ?? ()

 It seems stuck at 0x1f31e.
-Let's see what instruction we're up against, using the "i" formatter:
+To see the instruction, use the "i" formatter:

     (gdb) x /i $pc
     => 0x1f31e:	b.n	0x1f31e

-We've reached a branch-to-self (possibly compiled from while(1)), so it's not going any further.
+You've reached a branch-to-self (possibly compiled from while(1)), so it's not going any further.

-It's either a deliberate infinite loop, or a panic.
+It's either a deliberate infinite loop or a panic.
 An idle loop would have a wfi or wfe instruction in it, at least.

-Let's have a look at the instruction stream leading to this loop.
+Look at the instruction stream leading to this loop.
 Most instructions are encoded on two bytes, but some need four.
-We want to see about four instructions before PC, which means the start address will be roughly $pc - 8:
+You want to see about four instructions before PC, which means the start address will be roughly $pc - 8:

     (gdb) x /4i $pc - 8
        0x1f316:	mov	r1, sp                      ; Put sp into r1